Virtual Production: Changing the Way Films Are Made

 Relevant Applications for Virtual Production

-Believe it or not, the entertainment industry isn’t the only one that gets the perks that come with virtual production.
+Believe it or not, the entertainment and gaming industries aren’t the only ones that get the perks that come with virtual production.
 With hundreds of potentials uses, companies all over the world now have access to use this new tool in their business.

-This growing improvement to VFX can be integrated into various types of video content including:
+This growing improvement to VFX can be integrated into various types of video content for businesses including:

 - Brand Videos